Minimizing Finite Sums with the Stochastic Average Gradient: Implementation Details

 \subsection{Non-uniform example selection}

 In standard SG methods, it is crucial to sample the functions $f_i$ uniformly, at least asymptotically, in order to yield an unbiased gradient estimate and subsequently achieve convergence to the optimal value (alternately, the bias induced by non-uniform sampling would need to be asymptotically corrected).
 In SAG iterations, however, the weight of each gradient is constant and equal to $1/n$, regardless of the frequency at which the corresponding function is sampled.
 We might thus consider sampling the functions $f_i$ non-uniformly, without needing to correct for this bias.
 Though we do not yet have any theoretical proof as to why a non-uniform sampling might be beneficial, intuitively we would expect that we do not need to sample functions $f_i$ whose gradient changes slowly as often as functions $f_i$ whose gradient changes more quickly.
-Indeed, we provide here an argument to justify a non-uniform sampling strategy based on the Lipschitz constants of the individual gradients $f_i'$.
+Indeed, we provide here an argument to justify a non-uniform sampling strategy based on the Lipschitz constants of the individual gradients $f_i'$ and we note that in subsequent works this intuition has proved correct for related algorithms~\citep{xiao2014proximal,schmidt2015sag4crf}.

 Let $L_i$ again be the Lipschitz constant of $f_i'$, and assume that the functions are placed in increasing order of Lipschitz constants, so that $L_1 \leqslant L_2 \leqslant \ldots \leqslant L_n$.
 In the ill-conditioned setting where the convergence rate depends on $\frac{\mu}{L}$, a simple way to improve the rate by decreasing $L$ is to replace $f_n$ by two functions $f_{n1}$ and $f_{n2}$ such that